charliecorrigan/checks-for-understanding/module-4/backend/week_one.md

 Note: When you're done, submit a PR.

-#### Review
-12. What's the MVC design pattern?
-Describe each part of MVC.
-13. What are a few ways to optimize a Rails application?
-14. What's a background worker?
-When would we want to use a background worker?

 1. What's the most useful thing you learned from completing the intermission week work?

 I enjoyed doing Sorting Suite.
 I got a lot more comfortable with Javascript/Chai getting to play with it in a familiar context.
 It helped me to understand a lot of the similarities between Javascript and Ruby, which helps to isolate the differences.